boots-edu/textbook/source/text/4-classes/methods.md

 **_Classes_** allow us to combine data and methods into a grouping or class and use that grouping as a data type in our programs.

-In addition to properties and constructors which we saw in our discussion of **_Data Classes_**, generalized classes in typescript can also contain functions (called methods) that can access both _public_ and _private_ members of the class.
+In addition to properties and constructors which we saw in our discussion of **_Data Classes_**, generalized classes in TypeScript can also contain functions (called methods) that can access both _public_ and _private_ members of the class.

 A class with methods can be viewed as a self-contained entity which **_encapsulates_** some concept, allowing us to use the class without knowing anything about its internal structure or implementation.